adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 ### Device kernels

-Before seing how our program processes data on the GPU, we'll first check out an example provided by Nvidia.
+Before seeing how our program processes data on the GPU, we'll first check out an example provided by Nvidia.

 ```cpp
 /**